Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/index.md

 Profinity can be run native on Windows, Unix, MacOS and cloud (via Docker) from V2 onward, see the [Installation Guide](./Installation/Windows_Installation.md) for more information on how to install Profinity.

+### Quick Guides

+Looking for quick step-by-step instructions?
+Check out our [How to Guides](./How_To_Guides/index.md) for concise guides on common tasks like creating custom dashboards, configuring components, and setting up data logging.

 If you require support or assistance, please [Contact Us](https://www.prohelion.com/contact-us/) via the Prohelion Website.
 You can also log bugs, or requests for improvement on our built in [Feedback Form](./Administration/Feedback.md).

 Support Requests should be submitted to the [Prohelion Support Portal](https://prohelion.atlassian.net/servicedesk/customer/portals).